KathrynKatayama/docs.userdive.com/en/apps/faq/android.md

-# Do you support Android?
+# Do you support Android

 As of now, we do not support Android OS.